Students following the study plan below will complete the Architectural Technology associate degree in the number of semesters shown.

 10-809-172 Intro to Diversity Studies

-**The credit for 10-890-101, College 101, is an Institutional Requirement for graduation.
-Consequently, it is not part of the program credit requirements.
+**The credit for 10-890-101, College 101 is an Institutional Requirement for graduation.
+Consequently, it is not part of the program requirements.

 These courses provide an opportunity for students to develop the knowledge, skills, and understanding required for employment in this field.

 10-614-211 ARCHITECTURAL REVIT INTRO ...introduces the parametric design software Autodesk Revit used for building information modeling.
 Basic design and documentation tools will be employed.
-A simple building design will be modeled that matches given specifications.
+A simple building design will be modeled that matches given specifications (pre-requisite, acceptance in Architectural Technology program or Construction Technology program).

 10-614-213 BUILDING MATERIALS ...considers material properties, processes of manufacture, installation procedures and performance.
 Construction methods, building systems and products will be evaluated.
 Materials will be analyzed and classified based on the Construction Specifications Institute Master Format.

-10-614-215 ARCHITECTURE INTERNSHIP ...the application of theory, skills, and techniques in the architecture profession.
+10-614-215 ARCHITECTURAL INTERNSHIP ...the application of theory, skills, and techniques in the architecture profession.
+(Prerequisite: Instructor approval)

 10-614-231 ARCHITECTURAL REVIT ADVANCED ...expands the implementation of additional features found in the parametric design software Autodesk Revit.
 Advanced modeling and documentation tools will be explored.
 More complex building information models will be generated, edited and documented.
 (Prerequisite: 10-614-211, Arch Revit Intro)